-Corrs Chambers Westgarth has advised Aurizon on its interest in the public private partnership with the Commonwealth Government for the development and operation of the $1.5 billion Moorebank Intermodal Terminal (MIT) in South Western Sydney.
+Corrs Chambers Westgarth has advised Aurizon on its interest in the public private partnership with the Commonwealth Government for the development and operation of the A$1.5 billion Moorebank Intermodal Terminal (MIT) in South Western Sydney.

 MIT will be developed by the Sydney Intermodal Terminal Alliance (SIMTA), a joint venture between Aurizon (33%) and Qube Holdings Limited (67%), across land owned by SIMTA and the Commonwealth.